-If you choose to use the collaborative model, you will meet individually with your lawyer and you will meet in four way meetings.
-Four way meetings include you and your spouse and both of your lawyers.
-The lawyers act as communication and negotiation coaches for their clients and also advise their clients about their legal rights, entitlements and obligations.
-Everyone, including the lawyers, is focused on creating a fair and legal agreement.
+If you choose to use the collaborative model, you will meet individually with your lawyer and then you will meet in four-way meetings.
+Four-way meetings include you and your spouse and both of your lawyers.
+The lawyers help with communication and negotiation, and provide advice about legal rights, entitlements and obligations.
+Everyone, including the lawyers, is focused on creating a fair legal agreement.

-A divorce coach, a child specialist and a financial specialist can be involved in the process to enhance communication and provide skilled advice on the various solutions available for the issues at hand.
+A divorce coach, a child specialist and a financial specialist can be involved in the process to improve communication and to provide skilled advice.

-Lawyers and other professionals involved in the collaborative process are disqualified from further representing clients should the matter go to court.
-The process involves the parties giving binding commitments to voluntarily disclose all relevant information, to proceed in good faith and not to threaten litigation during the process.
+Lawyers and other professionals involved in the collaborative process are disqualified from further representing clients if the matter goes to court.
+The collaborative process involves the parties giving binding commitments to voluntarily disclose all relevant information, to proceed in good faith and not to threaten litigation during the process.

-Once the parties come to an agreement, the lawyers can then work together to draft an agreement based on the outcome of the meetings.
+Once the parties come to an agreement, the lawyers work together to draft an agreement based on the outcome of the meetings.

-Collaborative practice often results in creative, sophisticated solutions that best meet the needs of both parties, which could never have been arrived at in an adversarial forum.
-In addition, collaborative family law often improves communication and trust between separating spouses which enables more effective cooperation and co-parenting going forward.
+Collaborative practice often results in creative, unique solutions that best meet the needs of both parties, solutions that could not have come out of an adversarial process.
+In addition, collaborative family law often improves communication and trust between separating spouses, which enables more effective cooperation and co-parenting going forward.